zakirullin/cognitive-load/README.md

 Prefer composition over inheritance.
 We won't go into detail - there's [plenty of material](https://www.youtube.com/watch?v=hxGOiiR9ZKg) out there.

 ## Too many small methods, classes or modules
-> Method, class and module are interchangeable in this context
+> Method, class and module are interchangeable in this context.

 Mantras like "methods should be shorter than 15 lines of code" or "classes should be small" turned out to be somewhat wrong.